Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

-To elaborate, in a given state, if a TV is present in the \verb|right| (\verb|left|) side of the AV or the \verb|right| (\verb|left|) section is invalid, taking the RLC (LLC) action is considered unsafe, as it would lead to collisions.
-Therefore, it is essential to avoid taking RLC (LLC) action in such states.
+In summary, if a TV is present in the \verb|right| (or \verb|left|) section, or if that section is marked as invalid, performing an RLC (or LLC) action is deemed unsafe due to the high risk of collision.
+Therefore, the AV should avoid these actions in such states.

-\textbf{Dangerous Actions:} dangerous actions include situations where the AV takes actions that potentially jeopardize the safety of its passengers.
-For instance, consider a state where a car occupies the \verb|backRight| (\verb|backLeft|) section of the AV, and its velocity surpasses that of the AV.
-In such scenarios, taking RLC (LLC) action is permissible but may result in an accident with the car in the \verb|backRight| (\verb|backLeft|) section.
-While not completely unsafe, it is advisable to avoid taking dangerous actions in these circumstances.
+\textbf{Risky Lane Changing:} These actions refer to situations in which the AV selects maneuvers that, while not perilous, may still pose a risk to passenger safety.
+For instance, as illustrated in the top-right image of Fig.~\ref{scenarios}, consider a scenario where a vehicle occupies the \verb|backRight| (or \verb|backLeft|) section of the AV, and its velocity is higher than that of the AV.
+Although executing an RLC (or LLC) maneuver may be legally or physically feasible, doing so could lead to a collision with the approaching vehicle in the adjacent section.
+In such cases, the action is not fatal but is considered hazardous and should ideally be avoided.

-Using the Popper ILP system, we have derived three rules for dangerous actions in each state.
-The first one (rule \verb|h3|) indicates that if there is a vehicle in the \verb|backRight| section with a velocity exceeding that of the AV, or if there is a vehicle in the \verb|frontRight| section with a velocity lower than that of the AV, then executing the RLC action is dangerous:
+Using the Popper ILP system, we derive three rules that characterize risky actions.
+The first rule (\verb|h3|) specifies that if there is a vehicle in the \verb|backRight| section with a higher velocity than the AV, or if the \verb|frontRight| section is occupied by a slower-moving vehicle, then performing an RLC maneuver is deemed risky: \begin{rulebox}{Rule h3: Risky RLC} rlc_isRisky:- backRight_isBusy, backRightVel_isBigger; frontRight_isBusy, frontRightVel_isLower. \end{rulebox}